LLM as a Complementary Optimizer to Gradient Descent: A Case Study in Prompt Tuning: Method

 We propose to harness LLM as an optimizer ({MaaO}) to mitigate the issues of gradient-based prompt tuning.
 We leverage the unconstrained inductive ability of LLM in vocabulary space based on high-level semantic information of the prompt to complement the gradient-based optimizer.

 Our method optimizes the prompt by using the gradient optimizer and MaaO in an alternating pattern.
 Specifically, we first update the parameter of the prompt for minor steps of gradient-descent optimization and record the intermediate learned prompts and corresponding fitness scores, which are evaluated on the few-shot training samples.
 Then, we construct instruction for LLM with the intermediate learned prompts as optimizing trajectory information.
 Taking the instruction as input, LLM generates more promising candidate prompts for the target model.
 Next, we reinitialize the parameter of the prompts with LLM-generated prompts and restart the gradient-based training process for the next round.
 After operating the above two optimizers alternately for few rounds, we finally train the prompt to convergence using the gradient-based optimizer.
-In the following, we will describe the components of MaaO and show the combination of it with the gradient-based optimizer for a collaborative prompt optimization.
+In the following, we will describe the components of MaaO and show their combination with the gradient-based optimizer for collaborative prompt optimization.

 \textbf{Instruction construction.} The gradient optimizer calculates updates based on the current parameters and objective function.
-Information of the current state of optimization should also be properly provided for LLM to infer from.
+Information on the current state of optimization should also be properly provided for LLM to infer from.
 We collect the intermediate optimized prompt in the training trajectory of the gradient-based optimizer and evaluate the performance corresponding to each intermediate prompt as a fitness score, indicating how good or bad the prompt performs.
-Considering that the accuracy may be not precise enough on few samples, we employ loss as the indicator value.
+Considering that the accuracy may not be precise enough on a few samples, we employ loss as the indicator value.
 LLM is instructed to generate prompts that potentially achieve better performance based on observed patterns in top-performing candidates.

-We also briefly define the role of LLM and explain the goal of optimization in natural language, encouraging LLM to assemble task-related tokens when constructing the prompt.
-Additional instructions to constrain the length and number of the generated prompts are included for programmed processing. \reffig{instruction} shows the instruction used in each optimization iteration of prompt using GPT-3.5 and GPT-4.
+We also briefly define the role of LLM and explain the optimization goal in natural language, encouraging LLM to assemble task-related tokens when constructing the prompt.
+Additional instructions to constrain the length and number of the generated prompts are included for programmed processing. \reffig{instruction} shows the instruction used in each optimization iteration of the prompt using GPT-3.5 and GPT-4.